pingcap/tidb-operator/en/upgrade-a-tidb-cluster.md

     > **Note:**
     >
-    > If you want to upgrade to the enterprise version, edit the `db.yaml` file to set `spec.<tidb/pd/tikv/tiflash/ticdc/pump>.baseImage` to the enterprise image (`pingcap/<tidb/pd/tikv/tiflash/ticdc/tidb-binlog>-enterprise`).
+    > If you want to upgrade to Enterprise Edition, edit the `db.yaml` file to set `spec.<tidb/pd/tikv/tiflash/ticdc/pump>.baseImage` to the enterprise image (`pingcap/<tidb/pd/tikv/tiflash/ticdc/tidb-binlog>-enterprise`).
     >
     > For example, change `spec.pd.baseImage` from `pingcap/pd` to `pingcap/pd-enterprise`.